Our guiding principles

 We strive for this at Corso with 3 guiding principles:

-The purpose of a product is to provide value to the people using it; products and features are worthless until they are put in the hands of actual users.
+A product is successful when it provides value to the people using it; products and features are worthless until they are put in the hands of actual users.

-Teams must work together from the onset to understand and outline the anticipated value of products and features.
-Prototypes, proofs-of-concept, and minimum viable products should be used to confirm the anticipated value as early as possible - with follow-on iteration until the optimal value is achieved.
+Teams must collaborate from the beginning to establish value in products and features.
+Prototypes, proofs-of-concept, and minimum viable products should be used to confirm value as early as possible.
+Additional iteration should continually refine and cultivate that value.

 Ownership and authority must be shared between those closest to the problems, and those who deliver the solutions

-Product development teams must have a desire to understand real-world problems, work toward impactful solutions, and well-informed risks on innovation.
-Stakeholders and leaders must understand the development process well enough to collaborate in a way that is helpful, and then trust the teams to deliver value.
+Product development teams must have a desire to understand real-world problems, work toward impactful solutions, and take well-informed, innovative risks.
+Stakeholders and leaders must understand the development process well enough to collaborate to deliver value in a way that is helpful.

 Valuable software adapts to evolving needs, and is built with flexibility as a core principle of its design and architecture.
-Simple solutions are superior to complex ones, despite simplicity often being harder to achieve.
+Simple solutions are superior to complex ones despite simplicity often being harder to achieve, and are a strong indicator of genuine quality.